bwagenseller/bwagenseller.github.io/learn_to_code/java/java_basics.md

 ## General Example

-There seem to be multiple ways to implement a lambda function, but this i sthe most general way to do it.
+There seem to be multiple ways to implement a lambda expression, but this is the most general way to do it.
 Here is a general example of a lambda using variables:
 ```
 interface LambdaExampleWithParameters {
     int addStuff(int a, int b, int c);